Cardiovascular Disease Fellowship

 One-On-One Training in Public and Private Teaching/Research Hospital Environments

-Physicians choose the Cardiovascular Disease Fellowship at HCMC for its outstanding focus on clinical training and research, and its dual-site program, which showcases the full range of cardiovascular services and patient pathology in both public and private teaching/research hospital settings.
+Physicians choose the Cardiovascular Disease Fellowship at Hennepin Healthcare for its outstanding focus on clinical training and research, and its dual-site program, which showcases the full range of cardiovascular services and patient pathology in both public and private teaching/research hospital settings.

 A high staff to fellow ratio ensures individual attention and a true voice in the program for each participating physician.
 Working together, we train cardiovascular disease specialists with superb clinical skills, a lifelong commitment to learning, and the ability to function as leaders in their medical communities.

 Individual attention, hands-on procedural training, and emphasis on clinical research define our program curriculum.
 Our small size enables each fellow to work one-on-one with a faculty member during all clinical rotations, refining their skills and seeing firsthand best practices in cardiovascular disease diagnosis, management, and processes.
 Fellows also hone their teaching and leadership skills by supervising the activities of residents and medical students.
 Our dual-site program maximizes experience with training in both private and public hospital settings.

 Clinical resources are abundantly available in both institutions.
 In addition to the latest imaging and cardiovascular technology, fellows practice real-life medical situations and procedures in a state-of-the-art simulation environment in Hennepin Healthcare’s Interdisciplinary Simulation and Education Center.